-ARTICLE IV.

-Board of Directors
+ARTICLE 4 Board of Directors

 Section 1.
 Authority.
-The business and affairs of the Association shall be controlled and governed by the Board, which shall have the right to exercise all powers of the Association that are not expressly reserved to the Members of the Association by law or by these Bylaws.
+The business and affairs of the Association shall be controlled and governed by the Board of Directors (hereinafter “the Board”), which shall have the right to exercise all powers of the Association that are not expressly reserved to the Members of the Association by law or by these Bylaws.

 Section 2.
-Number, composition, term, and term limits.
-The Board of Directors will consist of nine elected Directors plus a slate of ex officio Directors including the current President, one or more current Vice-Presidents, the current Secretary, the current Treasurer, the current Executive Director, and the most recent past President, who shall automatically become a member of the Board for a period of one year following his/her retirement from office.
-Board members must be members of the organization.
-The Board may, with a majority vote of the full Board, appoint the most recent past Executive Director to be a member of Board for a period of one year immediately following his/her retirement from office.
-Ex officio Board members shall have all the powers and privileges of elected Directors.
-The elected Directors shall be elected by the Members at the Annual Meeting.
-Elected Directors shall serve three-year terms, and such terms shall be staggered such that at each Annual Meeting the Members shall elect three Directors.
-The elected Directors may serve two consecutive terms and may not run again for election as a Director until two years after their last service on the Board.
+Number, composition, and terms of office.
+The Board of Directors will consist of nine Elected Directors, and six Officers.
+Responsibilities and Terms of the Elected Directors and Officers are described in Article 5 and Article 6 respectively.
+The Board may include the Past President who shall automatically become a member of the Board for a period of one year following his/her retirement from office.
+The Board may, with a majority vote of the full Board, appoint the most recent past Executive Director to be a member of the Board for a period of one year immediately following his/her retirement from office.
+Board members must be members of the organization in good standing

 Section 3.
-Nominating Committee and election of the elected Directors.
-A Committee of three voting Members of the Association, other than Board members, shall be appointed by the President following each Annual Meeting of the Association, to nominate not fewer than five, nor more than six candidates for membership on the Board.
-The Board approves the final candidate list which is voted upon at the Annual Meeting.
-(Note members may vote ahead of the meeting – reference Article III, Section 6.)
-Each Member may vote for up to three candidates.
-The three candidates with the most votes shall become Board members.
-In the event multiple candidates for the third spot have equal numbers of votes, the President shall decide which candidate shall be elected to the Board.

-Section 4.
 Regular meetings.
-An Annual Meeting of the Board shall be held within one week before the Annual Meeting of the Association, for the election of officers of the Association.
+An Annual Meeting of the Board shall be held within one month before the Annual Member Meeting, for the election of Officers of the Association.
 The day, place and time of the Annual Meeting of the Board shall be determined by the Executive Director in consultation with the Board.

-Section 5.
+Section 4.
 Special meetings.
-Special meetings of the Board may be called by or at the request of the President and one other officer or by a majority of the members of the Board or ten percent of the voting Members of the Association who are not on the Board.
+Special meetings of the Board may be called by or at the request of the President and one other Officer, or by a majority of the members of the Board, or ten percent of the voting Members of the Association who are not on the Board.
 The person or persons authorized to call special meetings of the Board may fix any place, either within or without the Commonwealth of Massachusetts, as the place for holding any special meeting of the Board.

-Section 6.
+Section 5.
 Meetings by Remote Communication.
 One or more members of the Board may attend any annual, special, or committee meeting of the Board through telephonic, electronic, or other means of communication as permitted by law by which all Board members have the ability to fully and equally participate in all discussions and voting.
 Such participation shall constitute presence in person at such meeting.